-Grants will be awarded to students upon the recommendation of a Student Research Electives Committee composed of 5 faculty representatives, each an accomplished researcher with an active current program, and 3 Ex Officio members: Dr. Kevin Macaluso, Program Director and Associate Professor of Pathobiological Sciences; Dr. Britton Grasperge, Co-Director and Assistant Professor in Clinical Pathology; and Dr. J. Taboada, Associate Dean for Student and Academic Affairs.
+Grants will be awarded to students upon the recommendation of a Student Research Electives Committee composed of 5 faculty representatives, each an accomplished researcher with an active current program, and 3 Ex Officio members: Dr. Rhonda Cardin, Program Director and Associate Dean for Research and Advanced Studies; Dr. J. Taboada, Program Co-Director and Associate Dean for Student and Academic Affairs; Dr. Britta Leise, Co-Director and Assistant Professor; Dr. Yogesh Saini, Co-Director and Assistant Professor.
 Proposal evaluations will be based on:

 - Originality and relevance to the future advancement of animal health - 30%